The Best Tides For A Successful Flounder Gigging Trip

 The technical term for a falling tide is an ebb tide.
 Once the tide has reached it's lowest point, it is now referred to as a low tide.
 In terms of flounder gigging, understanding these tides is important because as the tides moves out, fish move out with it so they are not left on the bank.
 Many flounder fishermen prefer a falling tide because they can gig flounder as the fish move out.
 However, a slow falling vs. fast falling tide can yield different results.

 A fast falling tide is possibly worst case scenario, and it will make for a very difficult flounder gigging trip.
 Not because you can't find flounder, but because you either get the boat stuck on a sand bar or you can't see from the stirred up muddy water.
 As the tide falls, sediment from the marsh is mixed into the water which ends up making it really hard to see the bottom, where the flounder are laying.
+It's best to flounder gig near deeper pockets of water on a fast falling tide to keep from getting stranded and give you the most opportunities to see flounder coming out of the flats.

 A slow falling tide will still have flounder moving out, but the sediment will be mixing with the water at a slower rate which in turn allows for clearer water.
 A falling tide is almost never associated with clear water unless you're on a sand beach with no mud flats.
 The best method to combat a falling tide is to make sure you have flounder gigging lights that can handle the muddy water.